Stroomversnelling/etdmap/README.md

 # etdmap
 __"Energietransitie Dataset" mapping package__

-This package provides the required data model and helpers to map raw data to the `Energietransitie dataset` (ETD).
+This package provides the required data model and helpers to map raw data to the `Energietransitie Dataset` (ETD).
 The ETD is a model defining important variables for energy in the built environment, which are used to inform policy and planning decisions in the Netherlands.
+For an overview of the ETD and all documentation, see <a href="https://energietransitiedataset.nl/">https://energietransitiedataset.nl/</a>.

+## License

+The package may only be used for open processing.
+You agree to publicly share the intended application, obtained insights, and applied calculation methods under the same license.

 ## Citation